adityajha2005/EcoZap/README.md

 # EcoZap

-EcoZap is an innovative solution for [brief description of what EcoZap does].
-Our mission is to [state the mission or main goal of the project].
+EcoZap is an innovative solution for a Blockchain-powered CO2 tracking system with an automated carbon credit mechanism.
+Our mission is for the automated credit system aids in reducing carbon emissions.

 ## Table of Contents